Last updated on February 15, 2023

 What Is The Pack Bundle in MTGA?

-Arena has had a few different Pack bundles in the past, and it seems like Wizards hasn’t quite settled on a definitive product yet.
-ONE’s version is the Jace Pack Bundle, which is pretty much only appealing if you’re a hardcore collector that wants a head start in All Will Be One.
+Arena has had a few different Pack Bundles in the past, and it seems like Wizards might have finally settled on a definitive product yet.
+ONE’s version was the Jace Pack bundle and the newest version is the Oko Pack Bundle.
+A bundle like this pretty much only appeals to you if you’re a hardcore collector who wants a head start on the set.

 What Comes in a Pack Bundle?

-Pass Bundle vs. Play Bundle vs. Pack Bundle
+Pack Bundle vs. Play Bundle vs. Pass Bundle

-These are the preorder Bundles for the set.
-The Pack Bundle is clearly meant to cater to players that want to collect the set but maybe aren’t as interested in grinding for their collection.
+These are the preorder bundles for the set.
+The Pack bundle is clearly meant to cater to players who want to collect the set but maybe aren’t as interested in grinding for their collection.
 It’s sort of a fast pass to getting as many cards in the set as you can, right off the bat.

-The Play Bundle offers tokens for Draft and Sealed as well as Play-In points, and the Pass Bundle comes with the ONE Mastery Pass.
+The Play bundle offers tokens for Draft and Sealed as well as Play-In points, and the Pass bundle comes with the Mastery Pass.

 Why Do They Exist?

-The Pass, Play, and Pack Bundles are clearly Wizards’ attempt to score a little extra money by offering more niche products.
-They’re great if your playstyle is as specific as these preorder Bundles, but you’ll be spending more money in the long run if you have a more well-rounded approach to Arena.
+The Pass, Play, and Pack bundles are clearly Wizards’ attempt to score a little extra money by offering more niche products.
+They’re great if your playstyle is as specific as the preorder bundles, but you’ll be spending more money in the long run if you bought all three, and have a well-rounded approach to Arena.

 Can You Buy More Than One?

-While you can’t buy multiple of any individual preorder Bundle, you can buy all three if you want a full range of what WotC has to offer.
+While you can’t buy multiples of any individual preorder bundle, you can buy all three if you want a full range of what WotC has to offer.

 Are Pack Bundles Worth Buying?

-Technically yes, Pack Bundles are worth buying in the sense that you get a little bit more than what you pay for.
+Technically yes, Pack bundles are worth buying in the sense that you get a little bit more than what you pay for.
 Packs are worth 200 gems each at about $1 for 200 gems, meaning 50 packs equals $50 worth of stuff.
-But then you also get 5 Golden packs, so technically you get more than you pay for.
-That’s also not counting the Jace card and cosmetics, if you’re into that.
+But then you also get five Golden packs, so technically you get more than you pay for.
+That’s also not counting the legendary card and cosmetics if you’re into that.

 Alternatives to Pack Bundles